This interactive session is designed to help you:

 Unless otherwise stated branch events are free for CIPD members to attend, and there is a non-member fee of £15 which must be paid online when booking.

 Birmingham branch is part of the CIPD Midlands Area Partnership (MAP) which holds an Annual Midlands Event in October.
-The theme for 2016 was 'Building Workplaces for the Future' and you can find out more on the MAP events website
+The 2017 event will take place on Saturday 14 October at Chesford Grange Hotel in Warwickshire.
+MAP is also organising a Midlands Student Conference Empowering the Future Leaders of HR on Saturday 11 March at Aston University.
+You can find out more on the MAP events website.

 The CIPD Birmingham branch committee look forward to seeing you at our events and if you would like any further information please contact the Regional Branch Co-ordinator Eleanor Lloyd Jones on firstname.lastname@example.org or 0116 235 7992